The computational complexity of knot genus in a fixed 3-manifold: A basis for the homology of a knot complement with small Thurston complexity

 We now wish to construct an integral basis for $H^1(M - N^\circ(K))$.
 Such a basis can be found by starting with an integral basis for $H^1(M)$ and taking its image in $H^1(M - N^\circ(K))$, and then adding one more element.
 This extra element must map to a generator for $H^2(M, M - N^\circ(K))$.
 We will build explicit cocycles representing this basis.

-{Theorem \ref{basis}} \begin{basis} Let $M$ be a compact orientable 3-manifold given by removing an open regular neighbourhood of a graph $\Gamma$ in $S^3$ and performing integral surgery on a framed link $L$ in the complement of $\Gamma$.
+{Theorem \ref{basis}} \begin{basis} Let $M$ be a compact orientable 3-manifold given by removing an open regular neighbourhood of a (possibly empty) graph $\Gamma$ in $S^3$ and performing integral surgery on a framed link $L$ in the complement of $\Gamma$.
 Let $D$ be a fixed diagram for $\Gamma \cup L$ where the surgery slopes on $L$ coincide with the diagrammatic framing.
 Let $K$ be a homologically trivial knot in $M$, given by a diagram of $K \cup \Gamma \cup L$ that contains $D$ as a sub-diagram.
 Let $c$ be the total crossing number of $K$.
 Set $X = M - N^\circ(K)$ as the exterior of $K$ in $M $.
-There is an algorithm that builds a triangulation of $X$ with $O(c)$ tetrahedra, together with simplicial $1$-cocycles $\phi_1 , \cdots , \phi_b$ that form an integral basis for $H^1(X ; \mathbb{Z})$ with $\sum_i C_{\mathrm{nat}}(\phi_i)$ at most $O(c^2)$.
+There is an algorithm that builds a triangulation of $X$ with $O(c)$ tetrahedra, together with simplicial $1$-cocycles $\phi_1 , \cdots , \phi_b$ that form an integral basis for $H^1(X ; \mathbb{Z})$ with $\sum_i C_{\mathrm{una}}(\phi_i)$ at most $O(c^4)$.
+Moreover, the algorithm extends this triangulation of $X$ to a triangulation of $M$ with $O(c)$ tetrahedra, in which $K$ is simplicial.
 The algorithm runs in time polynomial in $c$.
 All the above implicit constants depend on the manifold $M$ and not the knot $K$. \end{basis}

 \begin{proof}

 \textbf{Step 1:} Building a triangulation of $S^3 - N^\circ(K \cup \Gamma \cup L)$. \\

 We view $S^3$ as the union of $\mathbb{R}^3$ and a point at infinity.
 We will arrange for $K \cup \Gamma \cup L$ to sit inside $\mathbb{R}^3$ as specified by the diagram.
 Thus, the vertical projection map $\mathbb{R}^3 \rightarrow \mathbb{R}^2$ onto the first two co-ordinates will project $K \cup \Gamma \cup L$ onto the underlying planar graph specified by the diagram.
 Our triangulation will have the following properties: \begin{enumerate} \item The number of tetrahedra is bounded above by a linear function of $c$. \item Each edge of the triangulation is straight in $\mathbb{R}^3$. \item The meridian of each component of $K \cup L$ and of each edge of $\Gamma$ is simplicial, as is the surgery slope of each component of $L$. \end{enumerate} There are many possible ways to build this triangulation.
 We will follow the recipe given by Coward and the first author in Section 4 of \cite{CowardLackenby}.
 The triangulation provided by Theorem 4.3 of \cite{CowardLackenby} has all the required properties when $\Gamma = \emptyset$.
 We only need to generalise to the situation where $\Gamma \not= \emptyset$ and show that the triangulation can be constructed algorithmically in polynomial time, as a function of $c$.
 We briefly review the steps in Section 4 of \cite{CowardLackenby}.